Past variations in climate and vegetation (RA2)

 RA2’s overall aim is to use empirical proxydata of past climate and land cover to evaluate and develop Earth system models and regional, coupled vegetation-climate models.
 The research also addresses the identification of underestimated or missing processes in Earth System Models.

 The spread of the temperature projections for the next century indicates a considerable uncertainty range for climate sensitivity of different climate models.
-Improving the knowledge about feedback processes (from e.g. natural and human-induced vegetation changes), regional climate change or the influence of external natural forcing factors (e.g. solar forcing) will narrow down these uncertainties and provide a more solid basis for society and decision makers for the assessment of the urgency and type of implementation measures necessary to mitigate future climate change.
+Improving the knowledge about feedback processes (from e.g. natural and human-induced vegetation changes), regional climate change or the influence of external natural forcing factors (e.g. solar forcing) will narrow down the uncertainties.
+This will provide society and decision makers with a more solid basis to assess the urgency and necessary measures to mitigate future climate change.

 RA2 specifically focuses on:

 - Reconstruction of past land-cover, using pollen data and comparison to model simulations of natural vegetation and human-induced deforestation (model-data comparison)